microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 WORKSPACE | Yes  | The workspace name (use something simple and unique to you).
 This will appended to infoasst-????? in your subscription.
 SUBSCRIPTION_ID | Yes | The GUID that represents the Azure Subscription you want the Accelerator to be deployed into.
 TENANT_ID | Yes | The GUID that represents the Azure Active Directory Tenant for the Subscription you want the accelerator to be deployed into.
+IS_USGOV_DEPLOYMENT | Yes | Defaults to false.
+This value should be set to true only if you are deploying to one of the US Sovereign regions.
+Find more information on [Sovereign Deployemnt](./enable_sovereign_deployment.md)
 REQUIRE_WEBSITE_SECURITY_MEMBERSHIP | Yes | Use this setting to determine whether a user needs to be granted explicit access to the website via an Azure AD Enterprise Application membership (true) or allow the website to be available to anyone in the Azure tenant (false).
 Defaults to false.
 If set to true, A tenant level administrator will be required to grant the implicit grant workflow for the Azure AD App Registration manually.
 SKIP_PLAN_CHECK | No | If this value is set to 1, then the BICEP deployment will not stop to allow you to review the planned changes.
 The default value is 0 in the scripts, which will allow the deployment to stop and confirm you accept the proposed changes before continuing.
-USE_EXISTING_AOAI | Yes | Set this value to "true" if you want to use an existing Azure Open AI service instance in your subscription.
+USE_EXISTING_AOAI | Yes | Defaults to false.
+Set this value to "true" if you want to use an existing Azure Open AI service instance in your subscription.
 This can be useful when there are limits to the number of AOAI instances you can have in one subscription.
-Set the value to "false" and BICEP will create a new Azure Open AI service instance in your resource group.
+When the value is set to "false" and BICEP will create a new Azure Open AI service instance in your resource group.
 AZURE_OPENAI_RESOURCE_GROUP | No | If you have set **USE_EXISTING_AOAI** to "true" then use this parameter to provide the name of the resource group that hosts the Azure Open AI service instance in your subscription.
 AZURE_OPENAI_SERVICE_NAME | No | If you have set **USE_EXISTING_AOAI** to "true" then use this parameter to provide the name of the Azure Open AI service instance in your subscription.
 AZURE_OPENAI_SERVICE_KEY | No | If you have set **USE_EXISTING_AOAI** to "true" then use this parameter to provide the Key for the Azure Open AI service instance in your subscription.
 AZURE_OPENAI_CHATGPT_DEPLOYMENT | No | If you have set **USE_EXISTING_AOAI** to "true" then use this parameter to provide the name of a deployment of the "gpt-35-turbo" model in the Azure Open AI service instance in your subscription.
+USE_AZURE_OPENAI_EMBEDDINGS | Yes | Defaults to true.
+When set to true this value indicates to Information Assistant to use Azure OpenAI models for embedding text values.
+If set to false, Information Assistant will use the open source language model that is provided in the values below.
 AZURE_OPENAI_EMBEDDING_MODEL | No | If you have set **USE_EXISTING_AOAI** to "true" then use this parameter to provide the name of a deployment of the "text-embedding-ada-002" model in the Azure Open AI service instance in your subscription.
+OPEN_SOURCE_EMBEDDING_MODEL | No | A valid open source language model that Information Assistant will use for text embeddings.
+The model needs to be downloadable and available through Sentence Transformer.
+OPEN_SOURCE_EMBEDDING_MODEL_VECTOR_SIZE | No | When specifying an open source language model the vector size the model's embedding produces must be specified so that the Azure Cognitive Search hybrid index's vector columns can be set to the matching size.
+AZURE_OPENAI_CHATGPT_MODEL_NAME | No | This can be used to select a different GPT model to be deployed to Azure OpenAI when the default (gpt-35-turbo-16k) isn't available to you.
+AZURE_OPENAI_CHATGPT_MODEL_VERSION | No | This can be used to select a specific version of the GPT model above when the default (0613) isn't available to you.
+AZURE_OPENAI_CHATGPT_MODEL_CAPACITY | Yes | This value can be used to provide the provisioned capacity of the GPT model deployed to Azure OpenAI when you have reduced capacity.
+CHAT_WARNING_BANNER_TEXT | No | Defaults to "".
+Provide a value in this parameter to display a header and footer to the UX of Information Assistant with the included warning banner text.
 DEFAULT_LANGUAGE | Yes | Use the parameter to specify the matching ENV file located in the `scripts/environments/languages` folder.
 You can then use this file to customize the language settings of the search index, search skillsets, and Azure OpenAI prompts.
 See [Configuring your own language ENV file](/features/configuring_language_env_files.md) more information.
 ENABLE_CUSTOMER_USAGE_ATTRIBUTION <br>CUSTOMER_USAGE_ATTRIBUTION_ID | No | By default, **ENABLE_CUSTOMER_USAGE_ATTRIBUTION** is set to `true`.
 The CUA GUID which is pre-configured will tell Microsoft about the usage of this software.
 Please see [Data Collection Notice](/README.md#data-collection-notice) for more information. <br/><br/>You may provide your own CUA GUID by changing the value in **CUSTOMER_USAGE_ATTRIBUTION_ID**.
 Ensure you understand how to properly notify your customers by reading <https://learn.microsoft.com/en-us/partner-center/marketplace/azure-partner-customer-usage-attribution#notify-your-customers>.<br/><br/>To disable data collection, set **ENABLE_CUSTOMER_USAGE_ATTRIBUTION** to `false`.
 ENABLE_DEV_CODE | No | Defaults to `false`.
 It is not recommended to enable this flag, it is for development testing scenarios only.
-IS_USGOV_DEPLOYMENT | No | Defaults to `false``.
-Set to `true` to enable deploying to UsGov regions.
-AZURE_OPENAI_CHATGPT_MODEL_NAME | No | If you have set **IS_USGOV_DEPLOYMENT** to "true" and Open AI is in Azure Commercial then you must set this to the model name in your Open AI GPT Deployment.
-AZURE_OPENAI_CHATGPT_MODEL_VERSION | No | If you have set **IS_USGOV_DEPLOYMENT** to "true" and Open AI is in Azure Commercial then you must set this to the model version in your Open AI GPT Deployment.
-CHAT_WARNING_BANNER_TEXT | No | Setting this value will place a banner and a footer with Warning Text.
+APPLICATION_TITLE | No | Defaults to "".
+Providing a value for this parameter will replace the Information Assistant's title in the black banner at the top of the UX.

 ## Log into Azure using the Azure CLI

 You can use the bash prompt in your Codespace to issue the following commands: